mvoemel/ticket-master/README.md

 # Ticket Master

 This application allows you to buy and sell tickets online.
-It was developed using an event-based microservices approach.
+It was developed using an asynchronous event-based microservices approach.

 ## Development